 DON’T: Avoid touchy subjects about Chinese politics.
 Chinese people will get offended if you appear to say anything negative about China and will take it as a personal affront.
 Try to steer clear of discussing North Korea, Taiwan, or the South China Sea.

 China is less strict than other Asian countries about their temple etiquette, but there are still some behaviors to avoid.
-Whether you are visiting a Confucius temple like Qufu Temple in Shandong province or strolling through a Buddhist temple like Lama Temple in Beijing, it is best to air on the side of caution.
+Whether you are visiting a Confucius temple or a Buddhist temple, it is best to air on the side of caution.

 DO: Try to see what other people are doing.
 For instance, not every temple requires you to take off your shoes, but if you see a pile by the door, you should copy the crowd.